0xrusowsky/nvim-ctx-ingest/README.md

 ## Introduction

-`ctx-ingest` helps easily provide just the relevant context to AI tools like Claude or ChatGPT.
+`nvim-ctx-ingest` helps easily provide just the relevant context to AI tools like Claude or ChatGPT.
 It addresses the common burden of sharing relevant parts of your codebase with LLMs in a structured, efficient format.

 The plugin allows you to: